Ayutthaya Temples, Palaces, Attractions & Ruins You Must See

 Wat Lokayasutharam Timings: 08:00 – 19:00

 King Brommarachathirat II built Wat Ratchaburana or ‘Temple of Royal Restoration’ in 1424 on the cremation site of his two brothers.
 His brothers – Princes Ai and Yo – killed each other in a duel contesting the vacant throne of Ayutthaya, leaving him as king.

 Some of Ayutthaya’s most important treasures were discovered here.
 Wat Ratchaburana was looted in 1957.
-The thieves were apprehended, but little of the treasure was recovered.
+The thieves were caught, but little of the treasure was recovered.
 Later that year, Thailand’s Fine Arts Department excavated the crypt of Wat Ratchaburana.
 Valuable artefacts and treasure belonging (it is assumed) to the two brothers was found.
 Some of the excavated items were sold, the remaining are on display at the Chao Sam Phra National Museum.

 Entrance fee for Wat Ratchaburana: 50 Baht

 Constructed by King Prasat Thong as the first temple in his reign (1630-1656), Wat Chaiwatthanaram literally means ‘temple of long reign and glorious era’.
 Pagodas, connected by secret passages, surround the central 35-meter high stupa/chedi.
 Paintings illustrating the life of Buddha can be seen inside.
 The entire eye-catching construction stands on a rectangular platform.

 The temple was not spared during the Burmese invasion in 1767.
 It remained deserted until 1887, when Thailand’s Department of Fine Arts took up the task of restoring it.
 Today, it is one of the best restored Ayutthaya temples.